Emute-Lab-Instruments/uSEQ/interfaces/useqedit/readme.md

 uSEQ edit receives these signals and can be configured to forward them over with MIDI or OSC (the OSC part is still in development)

-The configuration for this is done in the file useqedit.json.
+The configuration for this is done in the file `useqedit.json`.
 If this file exists, the app will load the settings from it on startup.
 There is a template file `useqedit.json.template` which can be copied and used as a starting point.

-The coniguration file contains an entry `serialMap` which is an array of configurations for each serial channel.
+The configuration file contains an entry `serialMap` which is an array of configurations for each serial channel.
 There are three types of MIDI configuration:

 ### Midi Trigger